 TAGbits – Simple Advice, Monday, March 16, 2015

-Or, the ability to act on your own.
+Or the ability to act on your own.
 Figure it out and get it done.
 Don’t use the excuse, “No one told me how to do it.”
-If you do not know how to do something, ask and listen to the answer.
+Ask and listen to the answer if you do not know how to do something.

 Good manners and social skills –

 Learn how to shake hands.
 Be polite and kind.
 Do not cuss at work; it is not professional.
 Put your phone down when talking to a co-worker and engage in the conversation.

 I know you are reading this and thinking, really?
 You’d be surprised.
 I hear from my clients daily that these young workers lack these simple skills.
 We might be in a digital age, but you need to learn how to engage with the people around you and do it well unless you are programming all day.